sunface/rust-by-practice/en/src/lifetime/static.md

 ##  T: 'static
 As a trait bound, it means the type does not contain any non-static references.
 Eg. the receiver can hold on to the type for as long as they want and it will never become invalid until they drop it.

-It's important to understand this means that any owned data always passes a `'static `lifetime bound, but a reference to that owned data generally does no。
+It's important to understand this means that any owned data always passes a `'static `lifetime bound, but a reference to that owned data generally does not.

 5、🌟🌟
 ```rust,editable